An Explanation of the 7 Types of Bail Bonds

 - The Bail Bonds Doctor pays your bail, in full, after you provide us with collateral or our 10% fee (or both)

 - Then you’re free to go about your business.
 But make sure you meet all your court dates and appointments.
-Otherwise, you will be considered to have “skipped bail” and a warrant will be placed for your arrest.
+Otherwise, you “skipped bail,” and a warrant will be placed for your arrest.

 A property bond* is exactly what it sounds like: a bond in which property is used as collateral.

 *Property bonds are not legal or accepted in every single state in the United States of America.

 To set up a property bond, the full rights of any property must be used (no partials).
 The most commonly accepted type of property bond uses real estate as collateral, but it is also not the only acceptable type of property for these types of bonds.